jaidev-jayakumar/kairo/PRIVACY_POLICY.md

 ---

-**Summary**: kaira is a privacy-first application.
+**Summary**: kairo is a privacy-first application.
 Your birth information stays on your device, is never uploaded to any servers, and is used solely to provide you with personalized astrological insights.